 Return labels created using prepaid postage providers, like Stamps.com or Endicia (unless they are pay-on-use Endicia labels), will be charged when you create the label regardless of whether it is used by your customer or not.
 You can void unused return labels for a refund, just like with outbound labels.

-Select which products to return, the reason, and the quantity.
+Select which products to return and the quantity.

 At this time, Return Reasons cannot be customized.